SeanMott/Cubasic-Toolchain/README.md

 ## Windows

 ### Step 1: Deps
-- Python 3 and Visual Studio 2022 or beyond is required
+- Python 3, Visual Studio 2022 or beyond, and CMake is required

 - MsBuild must be in the System Path.
 It can be found after installing Visual Studio, roughly at `C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin`